amoltdhage/ReactNative-PutAPI_UpdateUserDataDemoApp/README.md

    - Fetch user data by tapping "Fetch User Data" and observe the delayed fetch.
    - Edit user information by tapping "Edit" next to a user and update the data.

-This project provides a practical example of integrating PUT API functionality with React Native, making it an excellent resource for both learning and reference.
+This project serves as a practical example of integrating PUT API functionality in React Native, providing a valuable resource for learning and reference.

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).